 Add seafood stock, lemongrass, kaffir lime leaves, shallots, tomato, galangal, and 2 tablespoons of fish sauce in a pot over medium heat.
 Bring to a boil.

 Add the mushrooms.
 Let them simmer for 2-3 minutes, or until they’re soft.

 Add 2 tablespoons of Thai chili paste.
 Stir until combined.

 Add the seafood (shrimp, scallop, mussel and calamari).

 Simmer over medium heat 2-3 minutes, or until shrimp turns pink and mussels have opened.
 Scallop should be firm to the touch.
 From my experience, they will be cooked about the same time.
 Do not overcook them.
 Once they are cooked, turn off the heat.
 Keep in mind they will continue cooking because your broth is still hot.

 Scoop the soup to the serving bowl.
 Since we don’t eat galangal, lemongrass and kaffir lime leaves, I leave them in the pot.
 But you can put them in the serving bowl if you’d like.
-Sprinkle with some fresh cilantro, add smashed chilies, and lime juice.
-How much lime and how much chilies?
+Sprinkle with some fresh cilantro, add smashed chillies, and lime juice.
+How much lime and how much chillies?
 Good questions.
-I like it spicy and sour, so I use 4 Thai chilies and 2 limes for the whole pot of soup.
+I like it spicy and sour, so I use 4 Thai chillies and 2 limes for the whole pot of soup.
 It should taste salty, a little sweet and sour.
-For the spiciness, use less or no chilies if you don’t like spicy food.
+For the spiciness, use less or no chillies if you don’t like spicy food.